The fly control checklist for restaurateurs, matradee’s, chef’s & hospitality managers.

 As the warmer period in Australia stretch out, the fly season extends.
 Over the last 10 years, the blow fly season has become longer.
 Many food businesses run their fly control dispensers year round.

 The smaller fruit or vinegar flies are not seasonal.
 They are likely to present a problem year round.
-Fruit fly issues do tend to worsen during the hotter months.
+Vinegar fly issues do tend to worsen during the hotter months.

 Flies breed in waste.
 Dog parks, fertilisers, rubbish bins, fallen fruit under trees, soiled cardboard.
 It would be quicker to list where they don’t breed!
 Flies are attracted to smells.
 A fly can detect an odour from kilometres away.
 Flies are able to travel long distances, like 9 kilometres!